zmentink/jenkins-colony/README.md

 # CloudShell Colony blueprint repository for Jenkins deployment

-This blueprint repository allows you to easily deploy Jenkins and connect it to your Cloudshell Colony account
+This blueprint repository allows you to easily deploy Jenkins and connect it to your Cloudshell Colony account.
+After deployment this Jenkins instance could be immediately used to launch your pipelines against environments provided by Colony.
+It comes with a sample 'demo' pipeline, so that you will have an entrypoint from where you can start modeling your CI/CD flows using Jenkins and Colony

 ### Repo consists of two blueprints: